abdullah-cse/typeFastIssues/README.md

 # Welcome to TypeFast Issues

 Here you can
-- submit new issue,
+- Submit new issue.
-- Request new Feature
+- Request new Feature.
 - Ask me anything related to TypeFast app.

 ## Before Submitting new Issue: